Pricing comparison

 What is the best translation API in 2026?

 It depends on your priorities.
-For price, Langbly offers the best value at $1.99–$3.80/M characters (81–90% cheaper than Google).
+For price, Langbly offers the best value at $5 per million characters (up to 75% cheaper than Google).
 For European language quality, DeepL and Langbly lead.
 For language coverage, Google Translate supports the most languages (249).
 For easy migration, Langbly is the only Google v2-compatible alternative.

 Which translation API is the cheapest?